AMSteffensen/gulpworkflow/README.md

 # gulpworkflow
-## With Browsersync & Less compiler
+## With Less, Browsersync & Minification of files
 ### Setting up this repo

 - Clone git repo